 The Mindfulness Summit has gathered over 40 of the world's leading experts on meditation and mindfulness for a series of online interviews, practice sessions, and presentations.
-Many are available free at this site, as well as other mindfulness resources.
+Many are available free on this site, as well as other mindfulness resources.

 DBT (Dialectical Behavior Therapy)

 PyschCentral provides a basic overview of DBT for clients that are interested in learning DBT skills, providing information about the four modules: Mindfulness, Distress Tolerance, Emotion Regulation, and Interpersonal Effectiveness Skills.

 The DBT Self-Help website is a site for written by people who have gone through DBT.
 Extensive resources for available on this site, including information, videos, handouts, skills-training, and articles.

 What is a betrayal trauma? is a page containing definitions and terminology used in discussing the traumatic effects of betrayal.